 The same rules apply if you’re freedom camping in one of the free-of-charge DOC campsites.
 Be respectful of the surroundings, tidy and quiet.
 Keeping the country’s lush, green landscape clean and natural is the best way to ensure freedom camping in New Zealand has a bright future!

 OK, we know that unless you live in Australia (or NZ already), New Zealand is famous for being incredibly far away.
 However, if you can tolerate long-haul flights (the trick is to line up plenty of entertainment and snacks), then it’s pretty easy to get there.
 Not to mention the fact that it’s more than worth it when you arrive.

-Remember your appreciation and respect for the gorgeous countryside is what will guarantee a friendly welcome from New Zealanders.
+Remember, your appreciation and respect for the gorgeous countryside are what will guarantee a friendly welcome from New Zealanders.
 The right to roam is something that fewer and fewer countries have, so show your thanks by treating the country well and being polite to everyone you meet.

 Use the DOC website to help you plan your trips, as well as some other great apps.
-This will give you an idea of the best places to stay.
+This will give you an idea of the best places to stay in.
 It will also tell you where wild camping is prohibited.
-When you’re wild camping, you don’t need to plan too much (hurrah!) but you will want an idea of where you want to head and how long it’ll take you to get there.
+When you’re wild camping, you don’t need to plan too much (hurrah!), but you will want an idea of where you want to head and how long it’ll take you to get there.

 Try and see a little bit of everything.
 New Zealand can offer miles of pristine coastline, mysterious rustling forests, rivers, meadows, and mountains.
 All of these are spectacular places to wild camp – can you imagine waking up in these surroundings?